kuzzleio/documentation/src/sdk-reference/js/6/getting-started/webpack/index.md

 import { Kuzzle, WebSocket } from 'kuzzle-sdk';
 ```

-Next, we instantiate a client that will connect to Kuzzle via Websockets.
-If Kuzzle is not running on localhost, replace it with the corresponding server name or ip address.
+Next, we instantiate a client that will connect to Kuzzle via WebSocket.
+If Kuzzle is not running on localhost, replace it with the corresponding server name or IP address.

 ```javascript
 const kuzzle = new Kuzzle(new WebSocket('localhost'));